cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionNetworkEndpoint.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.33.0/docs/resources/google_compute_region_network_endpoint#id GoogleComputeRegionNetworkEndpoint#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.34.0/docs/resources/google_compute_region_network_endpoint#id GoogleComputeRegionNetworkEndpoint#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `instance`<sup>Optional</sup> <a name="instance" id="@cdktf/provider-google-beta.googleComputeRegionNetworkEndpoint.GoogleComputeRegionNetworkEndpoint.Initializer.parameter.instance"></a>

+- *Type:* java.lang.String

+The name for a specific VM instance that the IP address belongs to.

+This is required for network endpoints of type GCE_VM_IP_PORTMAP.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.34.0/docs/resources/google_compute_region_network_endpoint#instance GoogleComputeRegionNetworkEndpoint#instance}

 ---